Canon 1D Mark IV vs Leica CL

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the CL provides a better video resolution than the 1D Mark IV.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 1D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark IV has a higher magnification than the one of the CL (0.58x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark IV, the Leica CL, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the 1D Mark IV has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the CL uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the CL uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the CL only has one slot.
+The CL supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Leica CL (Typ 7323) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.